MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 | Third-party MDM provider    | Check to make sure your MDM provider supports deploying offline-licensed app packages. |

 [!NOTE]
-> Intune only supports offline apps that are assigned to a Device group and use the Device license type.
+> To deploy offline apps remotely using Intune, refer to [Add a Windows line-of-business app to Microsoft Intune](/mem/intune/apps/lob-apps-windows).
+Surface Hub app deployment only supports offline apps that are assigned to a Device group and use the Device license type.

 ## Develop and test apps